The Bain Avenue Mural Project

 More than a mural

-Beyond leading the mural painting, Philip Cote has also mentored junior students at Withrow Avenue PS, sharing knowledge about The Seven Grandfather Teachings and guiding the participating students to create their own artwork in the Woodlands style, which originated with Anishinaabe artist Norval Morrisseau.In November 2020 (online) and again in January 2024 (in person), Philip facilitated two-day art workshops with the junior grades at Withrow to help students better understand the project’s significance and correlating Indigenous teachings and themes.
+Beyond leading the mural painting, Philip Cote has also mentored students at Withrow Avenue JPS, sharing knowledge about The Seven Grandfather Teachings and guiding the participating students to create their own artwork in the Woodlands style, which originated with Anishinaabe artist Norval Morrisseau.In November 2020 (online) and again in January 2024 (in person), Philip facilitated two-day art workshops with the junior grades at Withrow to help students better understand the mural project’s significance and correlating Indigenous teachings and themes.

 Samples of student work